FAQs About the Convention

 ASL / Sign Language

 Hal-Con is making every effort to accommodate the need for ASL Interpreters at our event.
-This year we will be providing access to a limited number of main stage events on the Fanta Stage on Saturday and Sunday, with the possibility of additional panels/workshops.
+This year we will be providing access to a limited number of main stage events on the Fanta Stage (Main Stage) on Saturday and Sunday, with the possibility of additional panels/workshops.

 Although we will make every effort to accommodate on-site requests for interpreters, we cannot guarantee they will be facilitated.
 For more information, please contact any Info Desk on site to ask questions.